geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Tracking those events, the instance of the allocator.

 ##### **Geohot or Chenyu** [[00:24:59](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1499)]
-I don't think the allocator really...
+I don't think the allocator really..
 I would just do it at the buffer layer, probably.
-The allocator is kind of...
+The allocator is kind of..
 We don't support things like multiple allocators.
 I don't think we have to.
-I think just that the buffers...
+I think just that the buffers..
 The allocator also, then you're asking, we assume that the LRU cache is at a much lower level, and we should never really be thinking about that.
 There just shouldn't be bugs in the LRU cache, and we should never have to think about it.
 I want to know how many buffers are allocated right now for any given device, and what the sum of that is, and how they stack, and all that.